 Using cookies to pass Javascript variables to ColdFusion

 You can use cookies to transfer information from Javascript to ColdFusion.
-This particular technique requires that the user land on a page, such as a login form, to obtain the needed information from Javascript.
+This technique requires the user to land on a page, such as a login form, to obtain the needed information from Javascript.

 /* Cookie functions.
 The original author of this script is unknown */